-Easy Tuna Noodle Casserole is a quick, easy, from-scratch dinner recipe loaded with tuna, egg noodles, peas, and a creamy, cheesy, homemade white sauce.
+Tuna Noodle Casserole from Scratch is a quick and easy recipe loaded with tuna, egg noodles, peas, and a creamy, cheesy, homemade white sauce.
 That's right...this is a recipe for tuna casserole without soup!

 Then I drained the noodles and peas, stirred them into the cheesy, tuna-flecked, white sauce...